 The Armenians are among the nationalities who adore customs and unconditionally follow them.
 Generally, we have a high number of customs including Christmas traditions and a unique way of celebrating.
 It is believed that the Armenian nation distinguishes from other nationalities with many aspects.
 Christmas is one of the most significant holidays for us, and we have a specific and exciting way of celebration.

-According to Roman Catholic origins, the date changed from January 6th to December 25th to override a pagan ceremonial dedicated to the birth of the Sun which was celebrated on December 25th.
-At the time Christians used to continue their observance of these heathen festivities.
+According to Roman Catholic origin, in the pagan times, people celebrated the birth of the Sun on December 25th and for that reason, for not accepting pagan rituals, the church changed the date to January 6th because at the time Christians used to continue their observance of these heathen festivities.
 Today the Armenians celebrate Christ's birth on January 6 with great respect.

 On this significant day, on the evening of January 5, people visit local churches and take part in the ceremony of the Christmas and take lit candles to their houses to burn them on the evening supper as a sign of divine light and blessing.
 Traditional Christmas dishes are the fish as the symbol of Christianity, and the rice made with raisins; rice symbolises the whole of humanity, and the raisins are the selected ones, who were chosen by God.